 Add a HAVING clause that eliminates unique values by requiring group counts to be greater than one.

 Eliminating Duplicates from a Query Result:

 You can use DISTINCT along with SELECT statement to find out unique records available in a table.

 mysql> SELECT DISTINCT last_name, first_name -> FROM person_tbl -> ORDER BY last_name;

 An alternative to DISTINCT is to add a GROUP BY clause that names the columns you're selecting.
 This has the effect of removing duplicates and selecting only the unique combinations of values in the specified columns:

 mysql> SELECT last_name, first_name -> FROM person_tbl -> GROUP BY (last_name, first_name);

 If you have duplicate records in a table and you want to remove all the duplicate records from that table, then here is the procedure:

 mysql> CREATE TABLE tmp SELECT last_name, first_name, sex -> FROM person_tbl; -> GROUP BY (last_name, first_name); mysql> DROP TABLE person_tbl; mysql> ALTER TABLE tmp RENAME TO person_tbl;

-An easy way of removing duplicate records from a table is that add an INDEX or PRIMAY KEY to that table.
-Even if this table is already available you can use this technique to remove duplicate records and you will be safe in future as well.
+An easy way of removing duplicate records from a table is to add an INDEX or PRIMAY KEY to that table.
+Even if this table is already available, you can use this technique to remove duplicate records and you will be safe in future as well.

 mysql> ALTER IGNORE TABLE person_tbl -> ADD PRIMARY KEY (last_name, first_name);